 Funded by / Ownership

 The website does not list who owns it.
 Neon Nettle generates revenue through donations and advertising.

 Analysis / Bias

 Neon Nettle is a right-wing conspiracy and pseudoscience website.
 There are many articles about Aliens, New World Order, etc. They have a Pants on Fire claim with Politifact and are listed on their fake news list.
 They also have a Mostly False claim via Snopes and another here.
 Really the best way to discover this site is actually to visit it and see it for yourself.
 I suggest a tinfoil hat.

-Overall, we rate Neon Nettle a Tin Foil Hat level Conspiracy website based on the promotion of numerous conspiracy theories and the publishing of fake news.
-(5/1/2017) Updated (D. Van Zandt 7/21/2018)
+Overall, we rate Neon Nettle a Tin Foil Hat level Conspiracy website based on promoting numerous conspiracy theories and publishing fake news.
+(5/1/2017) Updated (D. Van Zandt 04/28/2023)